AaltoML/zed-capture/README.md

 ## License

-This code is licensed under the MIT License.
+This code is licensed under the Apache-2.0 License.